How To Fire a Coaching Client (with Email Templates)

 Yikes – nothing puts a drag on your day quite like nightmare clients you hate working with.

-But as a business owner, you don’t have to remain locked in with a client who is hindering your coaching business instead of helping it grow.
+But as a business owner, you don’t have to remain locked in with a client hindering your coaching business instead of helping it grow.

 When to Fire a Client